Community Division: Endogenic vs. Traumagenic

 We, the Crisses, are not going to throw stones in a glass house.
 We're not going to tell anyone their experiences are invalid for any reason.
 They're YOUR experiences.
 And everyone experiences the same thing differently.

-In other words — why aren't we addressing an either-or by considering a both-and?
+In other words — why are we addressing an either-or instead of considering a both-and?

 And at that point, I say to both communities as an elder in these spaces: pipe down you young whippersnappers.
 If you're going to argue about this, then argue about it intelligently.

 Every group has assholes.
 The larger the group, the more assholes.

 If you can't find the asshole(s) in a group, it might be you.

 Just because there's one asshole in one community doesn't mean the whole community is full of assholes.
 Trust me, there's assholes in every community and the larger the community, the more assholes.
 And those assholes can even be leaders or elders within their community (and it can even be us — we are not so full of ourselves to be above our own moments of assholery!).

 But just because there are some assholes doesn't mean that they're all assholes.
 On any side of the equation.
 The moment you quit generalizing the behavior and atrocities spewed by one member of a community to all members of the community the sooner we can get to figuring out what we can all do to help each other.